puppeteer/puppeteer/docs/api/puppeteer.responseforrequest.md

 </td><td>

-Record&lt;string, unknown&gt;
+Record&lt;string, string \| string\[\] \| unknown&gt;

 </td><td>

 Optional response headers.

-All values are converted to strings.
+The record values will be converted to string following: Arrays' values will be mapped to String (Used when you need multiple headers with same name).
+Non-arrays will be converted to String.

 </td><td>